wptrainingteam/what-is-open-source/README.md

 After completing this lesson, students will be able to:

-*   Describe and compare the concepts of open-source software, free software, and proprietary software.
+*   Describe and compare the concepts of open-source software, free software and proprietary software.
 *   Define the purpose of the GPL license.
 *   Explain the benefits of open-source software for WordPress users.
 *   Identify the ways that individuals and organizations can contribute to the WordPress project.